alfredotoselli/aoc2022/README.md

 # Advent of Code 2022
-Clumsy attempt to deal with those kind of puzzles 👾
+Attempt to deal with those kind of puzzles 👾

-###### Suggestions for a more clean, efficient, pythonic code are welcome!